Mozzesdev/Mozzesdev/README.md

 # 👋 Hi, I'm Mozzesdev

 Welcome to my GitHub profile!
 I’m a developer passionate about improving the digital economy in Venezuela through innovative technological solutions.
-I specialize in payment verification and automation, aiming to streamline processes and ensure secure, efficient transactions.

 ## 🚀 About Me

-- 🌱 Currently working on projects that focus on automating and optimizing digital payment verification.
-- 💡 Dedicated to developing solutions that contribute to the growth of the digital economy.
 - ⚙️ I enjoy working with **Python**, **JavaScript**, **SQL**, and I'm always open to exploring new technologies.
 - 📫 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/mozzesdev/) or email me at mozzesdev@gmail.com.